White House Iraq Group: Members

-Response to Yellowcake Forgery Issue
+Response to yellowcake forgery issue

-In response to the Yellowcake forgery issue, the White House Iraq Group devised a strategy to combat critics:
+In response to the yellowcake forgery issue, the White House Iraq Group devised a strategy to combat critics:

 "There is a strategy now, devised by White House communications director Dan Bartlett, Mary Matalin, a former aide to Vice President Cheney, and former Bush aide Karen Hughes.
 Both advise the White House as a consultants to the Republican National Committee.

 The plan: Release all relevant information.
 Try to shift attention back to Bush's leadership in the war on terrorism.
 Diminish the significance of that single piece of iffy intelligence by making the case that Saddam was a threat for many other reasons.
 Put Republican lawmakers and other Bush allies on TV to defend him.

 Most important: Question the motives of Democrats who supported the war but now are criticizing the president."